alanng10/class-lang/Docue/Article/Word/a.md

 Word "problem" has meaning that is issue entity.

-Word "mainen" has meaning that is maintenance.
+Word "maintan" has meaning that is maintenance.

 Word "depend" has meaning that is dependency.